hagaakihiro/VirtualCT/README.md

 Ref: Daiyu Fujiwara, et al., ***

+{\bf GPU version is not free, but can be distributed for some specific boards.
+Plase contact us by e-mail.}

 ## 1: For use of material based forward projection algorithm (MBFPA) code
 ### 1-1: Preparation
 Go to "Release_MBFPA_CPU_human/"